Minesto AB: Minesto publishes Year-End Report 2024

-CEO Dr Martin Edlund: "Minesto has now demonstrated competitive renewable energy production from an untapped natural resource based on a truly novel and proprietary innovation."
+GOTHENBURG, Sweden, Feb.
+27, 2025 /PRNewswire/ -- CEO Dr. Martin Edlund: "Minesto has now demonstrated competitive renewable energy production from an untapped natural resource based on a truly novel and proprietary innovation."

 Significant events October - December 2024